-Component manufacturing: Production of structural and engine components (e.g., wing, fuselage, and engine parts) as well as cabin elements (e.g., overhead compartments, wall paneling)
+Component manufacturing: production of structural and engine components (e.g. wing, fuselage and engine parts) as well as cabin elements (e.g. overhead compartments, wall paneling)

-Customized solutions: Adapting products to individual customer specifications
+Customized solutions: adapting products to individual customer specifications

-Quality management: Rigorous controls throughout the entire value-added process, tailored to the respective components, in order to meet the high safety and quality requirements of the aviation industry
+Quality management: rigorous controls throughout the entire value-added process, tailored to the respective components, in order to meet the high safety and quality requirements of the aviation industry

-FACC assumes full responsibility for the design, production, and delivery of finished assemblies.
+FACC assumes full responsibility for the design, production and delivery of finished assemblies.

-Due to different applications of FACC products, three operating segments have been established.
+Due to different applications of FACC products, three operative segments have been established.

-- Aerostructures is responsible for the development, production, distribution, and repair of structural components. - Engines & Nacelles covers the production, distribution, and repair of engine components and fan cowls. - Cabin Interiors focuses on the development, production. distribution, and repair of interior solutions.
+Aerostructures is responsible for the development, production, distribution and repair of structural components.

+• Engines & Nacelles covers the production, distribution and repair of engine components and fan cowls.

+• Cabin Interiors focuses on the development, production, distribution and repair of interior solutions.

-3.3.
-Maintenance, repair, and servicing
+4.3.
+Maintenance, repair and servicing

-The product offering was expanded across all divisions to include services in the areas of maintenance, repair, and servicing
+The product offering was expanded across all divisions to include services in the areas of maintenance, repair and servicing.

-Aftermarket services: FACC offers repair, maintenance, and overhaul services for aviation components, supporting existing aircraft fleets over their whole life cycle.
+Aftermarket services: FACC offers repair, maintenance and overhaul services for aviation components, supporting existing aircraft fleets over their whole life cycle.

-Spare parts management: Fast and reliable supply of spare parts to airlines and MRO companies to minimize downtimes.
+Spare parts management: fast and reliable supply of spare parts to airlines and MRO companies to minimize downtimes.